 To take advantage of the information gathered by the OEM adapter, there are also the following requirements on the remainder of the system.
-Once the OEM adapter saves a TNSNames.ora file, the subsequent gathering of Oracle inventory requires that:
+Once the OEM adapter saves a TNSNames or a file, the subsequent gathering of Oracle inventory requires that:

 - The FlexNet inventory agent can access each Oracle system.
-This can be achieved either by installing the FlexNet inventory agent on the target Oracle server(s), or by remote execution (zero touch inventory gathering). - You have FlexNet Manager for Oracle, a separately licensed product within FlexNet Manager Suite.
+This can be achieved either by installing the FlexNet inventory agent on the target Oracle server(s), or by remote execution (Zero-footprint inventory gathering, a term further explained in the Gathering FlexNet Inventory PDF, avai; able through the title page of online help). - You have FlexNet Manager for Oracle, a separately licensed product within FlexNet Manager Suite.